qiboteam/qibo/doc/source/api-reference/qibo.rst

 .. testcode::  python

     import qibo
-    qibo.set_backend("clifford")
+    qibo.set_backend("clifford", platform="numpy")

+by specifying the engine used for calculation, if not provided the current :class:`qibo.backends.GlobalBackend` is used.
-alternatively, a Clifford circuit can also be executed starting from the :class:`qibo.quantum_info.clifford.Clifford` object
+Alternatively, a Clifford circuit can also be executed starting from the :class:`qibo.quantum_info.clifford.Clifford` object

 .. code-block::  python